AndroidExamples/UiAutomatorExample/README.md

 UiAutomatorExample
 ==================

 An example using UI Automator for testing Android applications.
-I uses the Api Demos application that is packaged with the images from Genymotion.
+I used the Api Demos application as subject to testing.
+This application is packaged within any distributed image from Genymotion.
+I created this sample application to demonstrate UiAutomator to a colleague.
+My personal findings and notes are attached below.

+##Running project with attached jar
+> adb push /Users/path/to/git/folder/UiAutomatorExample.jar /data/local/tmp

+> adb shell uiautomator runtest UiAutomatorExample.jar -c com.tobrun.android.test.uiautomator.ApiDemosTest

+##Build the project from source
 ###Dependencies
 First add the following dependencies to the project:
 > JUnit 3